Rephonic

 Where can I find podcast stats for Let's Argue About Plants?

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Let's Argue About Plants and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Let's Argue About Plants.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Let's Argue About Plants and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Let's Argue About Plants get?